|

 gradually come closer, as if providing appropriate lighting for a

-staged scene. |
+staged scene. | If there is

 a way to make this look feigned, we must demonstrate it.
 Nero was